Periodic returns for payroll tax

 You can lodge your periodic return online through OSRconnect, which will automatically calculate any unpaid tax interest.
 We have tutorials with step-by-step instructions for:

-You can also watch our video guides for lodging a periodic return for:
+You can also watch the following video guides for lodging a periodic return, based on employer type.

 You can pay your liability: